-Useful Life 2008 2007 Production machinery and equipment 5 years \$ 623,107 \$ 606,492 Other machinery and equipment, primarily research equipment, loaners and computers 2-5 years 727,483 584,076 Furniture and fixtures 7 years 349,369 340,007 Software 3 years 166,107 127,820 Leasehold improvements Life of Lease 74,682 74,682 \$ 1 1,940,748 \$ 1,733,077 h.
-Intangible Assets: Intangible assets consist primarily of patents and other acquired intangible assets.
+Useful Life 2009 2008 Production machinery and equipment 5 years \$ 613,659 \$ 605,532 Other machinery and equipment, primarily research equipment, loaners and computers 2-5 years 765,340 745,058 Furniture and fixtures 7 years 353,863 349,369 Software 3 years 183,059 166,107 Leasehold improvements Life of Lease 74,682 74,682 \$ 1,990,603 \$ 1,940,748 h.
+Intangible Assets: Intangible assets consist primarily of patents and trademarks.
 Intangible assets are stated at cost, less accumulated amortization.
-Patent costs are amortized using the straight-line method over the estimated useful lives of the patents of 5 to 15 years.
+Patent costs are amortized using the straight-line method over the estimated useful lives of the patents of approximately 5 to 15 years.
 Patent application costs are deferred pending the outcome of patent applications.
 Costs associated with unsuccessful patent applications and abandoned intellectual property are expensed when determined to have no recoverable value.
-Acquired technology costs are amortized using the straight-line method over the estimated useful life of seven years.
-We evaluate the potential alternative uses of all intangible assets, as well as the recoverability of the carrying values of intangible assets on a recurring basis.
+We evaluate the potential alternative uses of all intangible assets, as well as the recoverability of the carrying values of intangible assets, on a recurring basis.